darkorsa/cordo/README.md

 DI Conteriner definitions should be placed in *app/[PackageName]/Application/definitions.php* file.

-Framework uses [PHP-ID](http://php-di.org/) for DI Container, if you need to find out more check the [documentation](http://php-di.org/doc/).
+Cordo uses [PHP-ID](http://php-di.org/) for DI Container, if you need to find out more check the [documentation](http://php-di.org/doc/).

 ### Config